GitMylou/ha-linky-offline/README.md

 # Linky Data Injection for Home Assistant

-This repository contains the necessary scripts to retrieve data from linky and inject those data to home assistant.
+This repository contains the necessary scripts to retrieve data from linky and inject those data to Home Assistant (HA).

 This script is based on the work done by Bobuk:
 - Home Assistant Plugin: https://github.com/bokub/ha-linky
 - Conso API: https://github.com/bokub/conso-api

-This repository provides an alternative to ha-linky if the HA installation does not support add-ons (this is the case for instance of HA Core) and if the machine hosting the HA Installation does not have access to internet.
+This repository provides an alternative to ha-linky if the HA installation does not support add-ons (this is the case for instance of HA Core) and/or if the machine hosting the HA Installation does not have access to internet.

 ## Setup

 This repository was tested with the following setup:
 - A Smartphone is running HA Core on Termux Debian distribution.
 The smartphone does not have direct access to internet
-- A computer with internet access can run the python script and inject data from ENEDI (via Conso API) to HA
+- A computer with internet access can run the python script and inject data from ENEDIS (via Conso API) to HA.
+A job can be scheduled to execute the python script every day automatically.

 ## Prerequisites

 You will need:
 - a Linky meter
-- an Enedis customer account
+- an Enedis account
 - Enable hourly consumption collection from your Enedis account ([tutorial](https://github.com/bokub/ha-linky/wiki/Activer-la-collecte-de-la-consommation-horaire))
 - An access token for [Conso API](https://conso.boris.sh/)